 B. For RN-BSN students, participation is monitored through the Brightspace Learning Management System (LMS).
-Students are expected to logon and participate in Brightspace a minimum of three times a week.
-Participation means posting notes that everyone has access to.
+Students are expected to log on and participate in Brightspace a minimum of three times a week.
+Participation means posting notes that everyone has access.
 Posting elsewhere does not count toward overall participation in the course.
-Initial comprehensive responses to the discussion questions are due by midnight on Tuesday of each week.
-In order to achieve full participation credit in class, students also need to post at least one substantive note in response to peers (not just two sentences, a simple question without explaining your rationale for the question, or "I agree" notes) on two different days (thereby participating in class at least three out of seven days and having a minimum of three posts each week).
-Peer responses are due no later than Saturday midnight each week, unless otherwise noted in the Course Outline or course syllabus Quantity is important, but the quality of the notes is most important.
+Initial comprehensive responses to the discussion questions are due each week by the day stated in the course syllabi.
+To achieve full participation credit in class, students also need to post at least one substantive note in response to peers (not just two sentences, a simple question without explaining your rationale for the question, or "I agree" notes) on two different days that week (thereby participating in class at least three out of seven days and having a minimum of three posts each week).
+Peer responses are due each week, unless otherwise noted in the Course Outline or course syllabus.
+Quantity is important, but the quality of the notes is most important.

-In the event your personal computer is down or unavailable, you must have a backup plan for accessing the course and submitting assignments.
+In the event the student's personal computer is down or unavailable, the student must have a back-up plan for accessing the course and submitting assignments.
 Computer problems are not acceptable excuses for late assignments.